-The Company may, subject to FCA Rules, invest in unregulated (also known as 'non-registered' or 'non-authorised') collective investment schemes.
-These types of schemes are not subject to the same restrictions on investment powers or on how they are run as regulated schemes, and therefore may be considered higher risk.
+The Company may, subject to the FCA Rules, invest in unregulated collective investment schemes.
+Such schemes are subject to less onerous regulatory supervision than regulated schemes, and therefore may be considered high risk.

 These unregulated schemes may include hedge funds which may be illiquid, i.e. difficult to sell, and may also borrow to meet their objectives.
 This borrowing is likely to lead to volatility in the value of the scheme, meaning that a relatively small movement either down or up in the value of the scheme's total assets will result in a magnified movement in the same direction of the scheme's net asset value.